Top of Mind

 February 2, 2018

-By Nicole Mori, RN, MSN, APRN-BC, Research Advanced Practice Nurse Use of dietary supplements for the treatment of depressive symptoms is increasingly common among patients.
-Factors driving this trend include unsatisfactory response with standard treatments, adverse drug events, skepticism about psychiatric medications and the perception of dietary supplements as “natural” and safe. […]
+By Nicole Mori, RN, MSN, APRN-BC, Research Advanced Practice Nurse The use of dietary supplements or vitamins for the treatment of depressive symptoms is increasingly common among patients.
+Factors driving this trend include unsatisfactory response with standard treatments, adverse drug events, skepticism about psychiatric medications and the perception of dietary supplements as “natural” […]

 Sexual Orientation Obsessive Compulsive Disorder (SO-OCD)